Facing possible foreclosure?

-The settlement will provide as much as $25 billion in relief to distressed borrowers, including $648 million in benefits for Washington state homeowners, and direct payments to states and the federal government.
-It’s by far the largest multistate consumer financial protection settlement in U.S. history.
+As of August 2013, the settlement had provided more than $50 billion in relief to distressed borrowers nationwide, including more than $1.2 billion in benefits for Washington state homeowners, and direct payments to states and the federal government.
+It is by far the largest multi-state consumer financial protection settlement in U.S. history.

 The agreement settles state and federal investigations finding that the country’s five largest loan servicers routinely signed foreclosure related documents outside the presence of a notary public and without really knowing whether the facts they contained were correct.
 Both of these practices violate the law.
 The settlement provides benefits to borrowers whose loans are owned by the settling banks as well as to many of the borrowers whose loans they service.

 The settlement provides assistance for:

 - Homeowners needing loan modifications immediately, including first and second lien principal reduction.
 The servicers are required to work off up to $17 billion in principal reduction and other forms of loan modification relief nationwide.
 State attorneys general anticipate the settlement’s requirement for principal reduction will show other lenders that principal reduction is one effective tool in combating foreclosure and that it will not lead to widespread defaults by borrowers who really can afford to pay.

 - Borrowers who are current, but underwater.
 Borrowers will be able to refinance at today’s historically low interest rates.
 Servicers have to provide up to $3 billion in refinancing relief nationwide.

 - Borrowers who lost their homes to foreclosure with no requirement to prove financial harm and without having to release private claims against the servicers or the right to participate in the OCC review process.